 Intermediate Rider Training

-The Intermediate Rider Training (also known as IRT, formerly called BRC2) is designed for returning riders with riding experience (90 or more days and/or 3,000 or more miles) to take a 1-day training course on smaller sized training motorcycles.
+The Returning Rider Training (also known as Intermediate Rider Training) is designed for returning riders with riding experience to take a 1-day training course on smaller sized training motorcycles.
 More experienced, seasoned riders, can sign-up for this class to fine-tune techniques and mental skills needed for survival in traffic.

 What is involved in the Intermediate Rider Training?